dariusmocan/customizable_text_editor_with_vim_mode/README.md

 A lightweight, tabbed text editor built with Python's Tkinter.
 It supports multiple tabs, windows, saving and opening existing .txt files,  standard editing operations, a handy Find dialog, and a customization window for fonts, styles, sizes, and colors.
 Font and color preferences are saved and automatically reused.

+**NEW**: Vim mode support with essential Vim commands for efficient text editing!

 ## Features

 - Multiple tabs